The Top Methods to Increase Productivity in the Workplace

 Implementing stay interviews can be a method to increase productivity.
 You can learn why people stay at a company.
 It also gives you insight into changes they’d like.

-In many cases, workers want things that are reasonable and easy to achieve.
+In many cases, workers want reasonable and easy-to-achieve goals.
 For instance, they might want to have more of a voice or wish that leadership was more engaged.

 Some leaders have found that creating committees is another great option.
 Add a small budget and implement fun activities.
 Choose coaching leaders and think about initiatives the company can get behind.

-In one case, this led to 32% more worker engagement.
-It also led to an increase in performance across the company by 28%.
-It’s definitely something to try.
+In one case, this led to 32% more worker engagement and an increase in performance across the company by 28%.
+It’s something to try.

 However, you might wonder where to start.
-It doesn’t have to be something overwhelming.
-Simply make sure there are channels for workers to ask questions to leadership.
-And then make sure those questions are answered.
+It doesn’t have to be overwhelming.
+Make sure there are channels for workers to ask questions to leadership and that those questions are answered.

 Support Worker Initiatives

 When workers are passionate about something, let them explore it.
-Often, they have good ideas that can be put into place for the use of the entire team.
-For instance, the Be Well, Work Well initiative was started after workers were already finding ways to be healthy at work.
+Often, they have good ideas that can be implemented for the entire team.
+For instance, the Be Well, Work Well initiative was started after workers had already found ways to be healthy at work.

-This initiative looks at social, financial, spiritual, mental, emotional, and physical health.
-With the advent of working remove, it also offers things like crisis child care reimbursement and psychological support.
+This initiative examines social, financial, spiritual, mental, emotional, and physical health.
+With the advent of working from home, it also offers things like crisis childcare reimbursement and psychological support.

 Remember the Small Things

-It might be surprising how small things can increase morale and show that leaders care.
+It might be surprising how small things can increase morale and show leaders care.

 Make sure that you are showing recognition regularly.
 Add it to your daily calendar and make a point of being sincere.
 These small things can create bigger impacts than you might expect.